 Yes!
 I have a simple adjustment for gluten free in the Notes section of the recipe below.
 Your dog can enjoy this recipe for Peanut Butter Dog Cookies even if they are gluten free!

-Ingredients I used to make this recipe for Peanut Butter Dog Cookies
+Ingredients for Peanut Butter Dog Cookies

 Why Organic for Your Dog?